Poland: Market Profile

 - The inflows of foreign direct investment (FDI) to Poland amounted to US$13.4 billion in 2015, with China’s contributing US$25.1 million.
 As of the end of 2015, China’s total stock of FDI in Poland exceeded US$352 million, up from US$87 million in 2006.
 Hong Kong, holding an FDI position of US$418.7 million as of end-2015, ranked 24th in the list of Poland’s inbound foreign investors.
 Among Asian investors, Hong Kong, however, trailed only South Korea and Japan.

 Current Economic Situation

 Poland was the only European country to have achieved uninterrupted GDP growth from 2009 through 2016.
-Aside from solid domestic demand amid improving labour market conditions and strong investment activities, subdued inflation following an exceptionally good harvest and low energy prices, plus lower funding costs and various government measures supporting housing investment, have been causes underlying the robust economic growth since 2015.
+Aside from solid domestic demand amid improving labour market conditions and strong investment activities, plus lower funding costs and various government measures supporting housing investment, have been causes underlying the robust economic growth.

-Looking ahead, improving consumer and business confidence, coupled with falling joblessness, will continue to underpin private consumption and investment, while investment will pick up as the utilisation of EU funds increases.
-Along with the mixed impact of the continued Russian embargo on various agricultural products and a modest rebound in export demand from its European neighbours in light of the gradual EU recovery, the Polish economy is forecast to see higher-than-EU-average growth of 3.4% in 2017.
+On the other hand, improving consumer and business confidence will continue to underpin private consumption and investment, while investment will pick up as the utilisation of EU funds increases.
+Along with the mixed impact of the continued Russian embargo on various agricultural products and a modest rebound in export demand from its European neighbours in light of the gradual EU recovery, the Polish economy is forecast to see higher-than-EU-average growth of 3.5% in 2017.